 YOAST SEO – If you’re using Yoast SEO plugin on your WordPress website, Go to WordPress Dashboard > Yoast SEO > SOCIAL

-Make sure your Open Graph Meta Data (under Facebook tab) is enabled.
+Make sure your Open Graph Meta Data (under the Facebook tab) is enabled.

 Then click SAVE CHANGES and go to STEP 4.

 RANK MATH – If you’re using Rank Math plugin on your WordPress website, Go to WordPress Dashboard > Rank Math > GENERAL SETTINGS > WEBMASTER TOOLS

 Under Pinterest Verification ID, paste the HTML Tag (that you copied from Pinterest in Step 1).

 Click SAVE CHANGES and go to STEP 4.